 Here, you can create categories to determine how you’ll spend the “In My Pocket” money.
-Category budgets are optional with PocketGuard, and you don’t have to assign to every dollar to a category.
-If you want to leave some money unassigned to account for unexpected expenses, you can.
+Category budgets are optional with PocketGuard, and you don’t have to assign every dollar to a category.
+If you want to leave some money unassigned for unexpected expenses, you can.

 To add a category budget, click on “Spending & Budgets.”
 Then you can click the plus sign in the upper-right corner and choose a category to budget for.
 Finally, enter the amount you’d like to budget for that category and click “Save.”